AVAILABLE 24/7. SE HABLA ESPAÑOL

 4. Loose or Broken Shift Linkage Wire

-If one or both of your shift linkage wire breaks or comes loose, the shifter won’t be able to tell your transmission to change gears or can cause your parked car to roll away.
+If one or both of your shift linkage wire breaks or comes loose, the shifter won’t be able to tell your transmission to change gears.

 5. Bad Torque Converter